WojcioTrue/particle_background/README.md

 **Description:**

-Simple animation with hexagon shaped elements that move in background of your container.
+Simple animation with hexagon shaped elements that move in background of  element.

 **How to add Particle_background to project?**